Continuous Integration

 Find secrets for GitHub Workflows in the GitHub web interface: Settings > Secrets > Actions.

-Click “New repository secret” on the top right and name it WLE_CREDENTIALS
+Click “New repository secret” on the top right and name it WLE_CREDENTIALS.

 Secrets are not passed to pullrequests from forks, which means your workflow may not run for pullrequests from outside collaborators.